ssvedant/ssvedant.github.io/index.md

 ## About

-I am a Ph.D. student in the Computer Science and Engineering department at Indian Institute of Technology, Roorkee.
-I have joined the Ph.D. in July, 2022 under supervision of Prof. [Balasubramanian Raman](https://balarsgroup.github.io/).
+I am pursuing Ph.D.(part time) in the Department of Computer Science and Engineering at Indian Institute of Technology, Roorkee.
+I joined the Ph.D. programme in July, 2022 under the supervision of Prof. [Balasubramanian Raman](https://balarsgroup.github.io/).
 Before joining Ph.D., I have completed my master's degree from [National Institute of Technology, Hamirpur](http://www.nith.ac.in/).

 ## Education